pegasus0069/aems_microgrids/README.md

 ## 7. Phase 3: The Simulink Power-Flow Model

-This phase programmatically builds (no manual drag-and-drop needed) a new Simulink model file (`.slx`) representing the physical power system, entirely out of **base Simulink blocks** — no Simscape Electrical toolbox required.
+This phase programmatically builds (no manual drag-and-drop needed) a new Simulink model file (`.slx`) representing the physical power system.
 Every block is genuinely wired to the next with `add_line` (a common issue in auto-generated Simulink models is blocks that are placed but never actually connected — this script avoids that).

 **Signal flow, in order:**